Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 - Signs of dehydration like confusion, lethargy, dry mouth, decreased urine, or dark yellow.

-- Age extremes with severe diarrhea young infants, elderly more than 70 years of age.
+- Age extremes with severe diarrhea in young infants, elderly more than 70 years of age.

 Giardia is a protozoan that is famous for causing bright yellow watery diarrhea.
 According to the CDC, Giardiasis is the most common protozoan causing diarrhea in the US.

-Giardiasis is caused by ingesting contaminated food or water, fecal-oral infection.
-Traveling to areas with poor sanitary conditions.
+Giardiasis is caused by ingesting contaminated food or water, and fecal-oral infection.
+For example, traveling to areas with poor sanitary conditions.

 It commonly causes Fat Malabsorption.
 And this is the cause of bright yellow watery or greasy diarrhea.

 Common protozoa causing bright yellow watery diarrhea include cryptosporidium parvum (in vegetables, fruit, and unpasteurized milk).
 Also, Cyclospora Cayetanensis (in imported berries and herbs) can cause diarrhea, especially in advanced HIV patients. (reference)